cf73/agpur/content/collections/pages/home.md

         type: hard_break
       -
         type: text
-        text: "Premium WBT0152Ag are used to terminate the Athene and Heracles RCA designs.\_ A wonderful Ag/Teflon XLR is used for the balanced designs; locking Neutriks are available for pro use."
+        text: "Premium WBT0152Ag are used to terminate the Athene and Heracles RCA designs.\_ A wonderful Ag/Teflon XLR is used for the balanced designs; locking silver Neutriks are available for pro use."
       -
         type: hard_break
       -